Self Care Importance

 For me, I tend to wake up before the rest of the house (I'm not really a morning person, but out of necessity and the desire to enjoy my coffee in peace means I'm up around 5am).
 I grab my deck and shuffle my cards right there at the kitchen counter while I wait for my coffee to brew.
 And though I'm a huge fan of journaling, I prefer to document my card-of-the-day in a more visual aspect -- Instagram.

 If you follow me on Instagram, you'll notice my layout is more tarot and inspirational quotes lately.
-That's because I've moved to a grid format to utilize my IG account as a sort of visual tarot journal.
-It's working really well for me, and I find that I thoroughly enjoy my quiet, morning ritual of coffee and taking a pretty IG pic.
+I’m experimenting with utilize my IG account as a sort of visual tarot journal.
+It's working really well for now, and I find that I thoroughly enjoy my quiet, morning ritual of coffee and taking a pretty IG pic.

 Currently my deck of choice for this is The Linestrider Tarot.
 If you're into tarot and like simplistic, minimalist designs that still pack a punch, I highly recommend this deck.
 The artwork is stunning -- complex, yet simple.
 Minimal, but still powerful.